Jared-Harrington-Gibbs/Scripts/README.md

 # Scripts
-This repo is just to contain my one liners or other useful tools I have created.
+This repo is just to contain useful tools, oneliners, and other interesting stuff I created or refactored.
+If I tooks something the original sources should be credited in the initial commit message.